rust-lang/rfcs/text/0019-opt-in-builtin-traits.md

-- We could also simply add the notion of `unsafe` traits and *not* default impls and then allow types to unsafely implement `Send` or `Share`, bypassing the normal safety guidelines.
+- We could also simply add the notion of `unsafe` traits and *not* default impls and then allow types to unsafely implement `Send` or `Sync`, bypassing the normal safety guidelines.
 This gives an escape valve for a downstream client to assert that something is sendable which was not declared as sendable.
 However, such a solution is deeply unsatisfactory, because it rests on the